Jon Mostad

 More

-His Face was Like the Sun for concert band
+His Face Was Like the Sun for concert band

 The title is from the Book of Revelation in the Bible.
 In Rev. 1, 12b-16, John sees seven lampstands, and among them someone "like a son of man,"